pal-robotics/play_motion2/README.md

 - `approach_velocity`: Maximum velocity for the approach.
 The default value is `0.5`.
 - `approach_min_duration`: Minimum duration for the approach.
 The default value is `0.5`.

-The parameter `disable_motion_planning` is used to decide whether use planning or not.
-The default value es `false`, so the planning is enabled for the approach.
+The parameter `disable_motion_planning` is used to decide whether to use planning or not.
+The default value is `false`, so the planning is enabled for the approach.

 The rest of the parameters are used when planning is enabled:
-- `planning_groups`: defines the MoveIt 2 groups to planificate the approach of the motions.
+- `planning_groups`: defines the MoveIt 2 groups to plan the approach of the motions.
 This parameter is mandatory when using planning.
 - `exclude_from_planning_joints`: List of joints that are excluded for planning.
 - `joint_tolerance`: Joint tolerance set when planning the approach.
 The default value is `0.01`.

-When using planning, the approach to the first position will be planned by using MoveIt 2.
-Then, the planned trajectory is combined with the original motion in order to reach safely the first position of the motion and then perform it.
+When using planning, the approach to the first position will be planned using MoveIt 2.
+Then, the planned trajectory is combined with the original motion in order to safely reach the first position of the motion and perform it.

 > **Disclaimer**: It is strongly recommended to use planning, otherwise there might be collisions when reaching the first position of the motion.